sloanahrens/devops-toolkit-tutorials/1-1a-microservices-django-data.md

 Later on we'll connect the `source` directory to a new GitHub repository, so we can attach CircleCI to the project we are building.
 This directory structure is assumed throughout the rest of the tutorial.

-From inside the `devops-toolkit` directory, create a new directory called `source`, and go to it with:
+From inside the `devops-toolkit` directory on your host OS, create a new directory called `source`, and go to it:

 ```bash
 mkdir -p source && cd source